rust-lang/edition-guide/src/editions/advanced-migrations.md

 In rare cases, you can manually set the edition for each test.
 For example, you can use the [`edition2018` annotation][rustdoc-annotation] on the triple backticks to tell `rustdoc` which edition to use.

+## Generated code

+Another area where the automated fixes cannot apply is if you have a build script which generates Rust code at compile time (see [Code generation] for an example).
+In this situation, if you end up with code that doesn't work in the next edition, you will need to manually change the build script to generate code that is compatible.

 ## Writing idiomatic code in a new edition

 Editions are not only about new features and removing old ones.